Dark matter

 But using dark mulch can come at a price.

-Most dark mulch may not ground up bark, but dyed ground up waste wood.
+Most dark mulch may not be ground up bark, but dyed ground up waste wood.
 Some of this waste wood is from old chemically treated lumber, as well as torn down buildings, old pallets and similar discarded wood.

 The ground up discarded lumber is then sprayed with a dye so it all looks the same and sold to gardeners and garden services as mulch.
 Now you might think this is a good use for the waste wood and on the surface it is, but if the waste wood has been treated with chemicals for preservation, then these chemicals can leach into your soil, eventually killing or stunting the very plants you want to protect and grow.